mxwilson/c-utils/WeatherOnConsole/README.md

-# WeatherOnConsole (woc) v 0.2
+# WeatherOnConsole (woc) v 0.3

 ## Synopsis

-woc is a terminal application that displays the weather forecast of many Canadian cities with data provided by Environment Canada.
+woc is a terminal application that displays the weather forecast of 807 Canadian towns and cities with data provided by Environment Canada.

 ## Options